One Acre Fund

 The problem: subsistence-level farming with shockingly low yields

-In East Africa’s remote farming villages, basic technologies like seed and fertilizer are often unavailable — if they are available, farm families often cannot access the start-up capital necessary to purchase them.
+In many of Africa’s remote farming villages, basic technologies like seed and fertilizer are often unavailable.
+If they are available, farm families often cannot access the start-up capital necessary to purchase them.
 Smallholders also struggle to optimize their farming output without proper training on agricultural best practices.
-Finally, post-harvest challenges like inadequate storage, pest infestations, spoilage, and market fluctuations can prevent farmers from translating yields into profits.
+Finally, post-harvest challenges like inadequate storage, pest infestations, spoilage, and lack of access to formal markets can prevent farmers from translating yields into profits.

 Woman harvesting roots